PhysChoreo: Physics-Controllable Video Generation with Part-Aware Semantic Grounding: Method

 \textbf{Task Supervision.} This term anchors the semantic identity and calibrates physical magnitudes on a per-point basis:

 \textbf{Wave Continuity.} In both the physical world and simulation environments, the propagation speed of elastic waves, as determined by material parameters such as Young's modulus, Poisson's ratio, and density, is an intrinsic reflection of the material's mechanical characteristics~\cite{PNG2025103431}.
-To ensure the learning of relationships between physical properties and the spatial continuity of the predicted wave speeds $c_p$ and $c_s$ derived from the material parameters $(E, \nu, \rho)$, we design a wave continuity loss.
-This loss penalizes spatial discontinuities and prevents non-physical jumps in the object.
-We define the loss as the spatial smoothness of the longitudinal and shear wave velocity fields:
+To ensure the learning of relationships between physical properties and spatial continuity, we regularize the predicted longitudinal and shear wave speeds.
+Given material parameters $(E_i,\nu_i,\rho_i)$ at point $x_i$, we compute